unnamed/creative/readme.md

 # Uracle
-Library API for next generation servers using resource packs.
+Library and API for next generation servers using resource packs.

 ## Features
 - Library for compatibility between external plugins using resource packs